opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

 -------------
 Fills a connected component with the given color.

-.. ocv:function:: int floodFill( InputOutputArray image, Point seed, Scalar newVal, Rect* rect=0, Scalar loDiff=Scalar(), Scalar upDiff=Scalar(),               int flags=4 )
+.. ocv:function:: int floodFill( InputOutputArray image, Point seedPoint, Scalar newVal, Rect* rect=0, Scalar loDiff=Scalar(), Scalar upDiff=Scalar(), int flags=4 )

-.. ocv:function:: int floodFill( InputOutputArray image, InputOutputArray mask, Point seed, Scalar newVal, Rect* rect=0, Scalar loDiff=Scalar(), Scalar upDiff=Scalar(), int flags=4 )
+.. ocv:function:: int floodFill( InputOutputArray image, InputOutputArray mask, Point seedPoint, Scalar newVal, Rect* rect=0, Scalar loDiff=Scalar(), Scalar upDiff=Scalar(), int flags=4 )

 .. ocv:pyfunction:: cv2.floodFill(image, mask, seedPoint, newVal[, loDiff[, upDiff[, flags]]]) -> retval, rect

-.. ocv:cfunction:: void cvFloodFill( CvArr* image, CvPoint seedPoint, CvScalar newVal, CvScalar loDiff=cvScalarAll(0), CvScalar upDiff=cvScalarAll(0), CvConnectedComp* comp=NULL, int flags=4, CvArr* mask=NULL )
+.. ocv:cfunction:: void cvFloodFill( CvArr* image, CvPoint seed_point, CvScalar new_val, CvScalar lo_diff=cvScalarAll(0), CvScalar up_diff=cvScalarAll(0), CvConnectedComp* comp=NULL, int flags=4, CvArr* mask=NULL )
-.. ocv:pyoldfunction:: cv.FloodFill(image, seedPoint, newVal, loDiff=(0, 0, 0, 0), upDiff=(0, 0, 0, 0), flags=4, mask=None)-> comp
+.. ocv:pyoldfunction:: cv.FloodFill(image, seed_point, new_val, lo_diff=(0, 0, 0, 0), up_diff=(0, 0, 0, 0), flags=4, mask=None)-> comp

     :param image: Input/output 1- or 3-channel, 8-bit, or floating-point image.
 It is modified by the function unless the  ``FLOODFILL_MASK_ONLY``  flag is set in the second variant of the function.
 See the details below.

     :param mask: (For the second function only) Operation mask that should be a single-channel 8-bit image, 2 pixels wider and 2 pixels taller.
 The function uses and updates the mask, so you take responsibility of initializing the  ``mask``  content.
 Flood-filling cannot go across non-zero pixels in the mask.
 For example, an edge detector output can be used as a mask to stop filling at edges.
 It is possible to use the same mask in multiple calls to the function to make sure the filled area does not overlap.

         .. note:: Since the mask is larger than the filled image, a pixel  :math:`(x, y)`  in  ``image``  corresponds to the pixel  :math:`(x+1, y+1)`  in the  ``mask`` .

-    :param seed: Starting point.
+    :param seedPoint: Starting point.

     :param newVal: New value of the repainted domain pixels.